farmOS/farmOS/docs/guide/contrib/produce-safety.md

 If intrusions or contaminations are observed, they should be recorded as observation logs.
 Corrective actions should be recorded as activity logs.
-Logs should be tagged with both the "Food Safety" and "Animals" categories.
+Logs should be tagged with both the "Produce Safety" and "Animals" categories.

 ### Agricultural Water